Optimal Efficiency of Heat Engines with Finite-Size Heat Baths: Results for implicit formulation

-In order to illustrate how the optimal efficiencies get closer to each others, let us see Figures \ref{graph} and \ref{graph2}.
+Our results also enable to evaluate quantitatively how the optimal efficiencies get closer to each others.
+In order to illustrate this, let us see Figures \ref{gra1} and \ref{gra2}.
 In these figures, we treat the $n$-qubit heat baths whose temperatures are $30K$ and $15K$.
 We also assume that the energy levels of each qubit of heat baths are $+k_{B}J$ and $-k_{B}J$, and that the extracted heat satisfies $Q_{H,n}=0.3n^{2/3}k_{B}J$.
-In Figure \ref{graph}, the blue curved line, which expresses the thermodynamical optimal efficiency $\eta^{(n)}_{T}$, is an upper bound for the four statistical mechanical optimal efficiencies, $\eta^{(n)}_{C}$, $\eta^{(n)}_{C\lnot}$, $\eta^{(n)}_{Q}$ and $\eta^{(n)}_{Q\lnot}$.
+In Figure \ref{gra1}, the blue curved line, which expresses the thermodynamic optimal efficiency $\eta^{(n)}_{T}$, is an upper bound for the four statistical mechanical optimal efficiencies, $\eta^{(n)}_{C}$, $\eta^{(n)}_{C\lnot}$, $\eta^{(n)}_{Q}$ and $\eta^{(n)}_{Q\lnot}$.
 The black dots, which are the results of the numerical calculation for $\eta^{(n)}_{C\lnot}(\beta_{H},\beta_{L},\T^{\mathrm{opt}}_{Q_{n}})$, show a lower bound for the four statistical mechanical optimal efficiencies.
-Figure \ref{graph} shows that the thermodynamical optimal efficiency and the four statistical mechanical optimal efficiencies are very close to each others when $n$ is more than $10^4$.
-Figure \ref{graph} also shows that all of the five optimal efficiencies convert to Carnot's bound at the macroscopic limit $n\rightarrow\infty$.
+Figure \ref{gra1} shows that the thermodynamic optimal efficiency and the four statistical mechanical optimal efficiencies are very close to each others when $n$ is more than $10^4$.
+Figure \ref{gra1} also shows that all of the five optimal efficiencies convert to Carnot's bound at the macroscopic limit $n\rightarrow\infty$.
 How fast does the difference between the upper bound and the lower bound decrease?
-Figure \ref{graph2} answers this question.
-In Figure \ref{graph2}, we plot the difference between $\eta^{(n)}_{T}$ and the results of numerical calculation for $\eta^{(n)}_{C\lnot}(\beta_{H},\beta_{L},\T^{\mathrm{opt}}_{Q_{n}})$ as the black dots.
+Figure \ref{gra2} answers this question.
+In Figure \ref{gra2}, we plot the difference between $\eta^{(n)}_{T}$ and the results of numerical calculation for $\eta^{(n)}_{C\lnot}(\beta_{H},\beta_{L},\T^{\mathrm{opt}}_{Q_{n}})$ as the black dots.
 We also plot the function $d^{(1)}_{\beta_{H},\beta_{L}}Q_{n}/n^2-1100Q^{3}_{n}/n^{3}$ as the blue line, where $d^{(1)}_{\beta_{H},\beta_{L}}$ is defined in \eqref{dbeta}, and where $1111$ is the fitting parameter.
-Thus, Figure \ref{graph2} shows that the speed of decreasing of the difference between the upper bound and the lower bound is approximately in the form of $O(Q_{n}/n^2)+O(Q^{3}_{n}/n^3)$.
+Thus, Figure \ref{gra2} shows that the speed of decreasing of the difference between the upper bound and the lower bound is approximately in the form of $O(Q_{n}/n^2)+O(Q^{3}_{n}/n^3)$.